Elke Van Damme

 Elke Van Damme graduated in 2003 as a social assistant at the Arteveldehogeschool (Ghent) and in 2006 as a a master in Communication Studies.
 From January 2007 until October 2008, she was connected as a research and teaching assistant to the department of Communication Studies (Ghent University) and from October 2008 till September 2013 she worked on a research project, funded by the Research Foundation-Flanders (FWO) and supervised by Prof. Dr. D. Biltereyst and Prof. Dr. S. Van Bauwel).
 In March 2013, she successfully defended her PhD Youth f(r)iction.
 A multi-method research on the use, representation and consumption of youth's contemporary screen culture.

 From October 2013, Elke started working at Luca School of Arts as a lecturer (Culture & Mediastudies 1 & 2), researcher and thesis supervisor.
 Between October 2014 and March 2016, she was a guest professor at Ghent University where she taught the courses International Communication and Cultural Media Studies.
-Since October 2015, she became the head of the Audiovisual Arts Department in Luca School of Arts (campus Brussels).
+From October 2015 till February 2018, she was the head of the Audiovisual Arts Department in Luca School of Arts (campus Brussels).

 Gender studies, identity construction, media culture, youth, youth culture, representations, active audience, cultural studies